favre49/CSF214-A1/README.md

 Note that the user should print an alternative path if it exists on each press of a semi colon and print no if no path exists.
 Your program should avoid traversing through cycles, if any.

+## How to run:
+To test it on the simple graph test case, run:

+        swipl graphTraversal.pl simpleGraphTest.pl

+For a sample test check, try:

+        ?- findPath(p,t,Path,Len).

+To test it on the cyclic graph test case, run:

+        swipl graphTraversal.pl cyclicGraphTest.pl

+For a sample test check, try:

+        ?- findPath(p,r,Path,Len).

 ### Problem 2